nicolinc/iommufd/Documentation/userspace-api/iommufd.rst

   space usually has mappings from guest-level I/O virtual addresses to guest- level physical addresses.

+- IOMMUFD_OBJ_EVENTQ_IOPF, representing a software queue for an HWPT_NESTED
+  reporting IO Page Fault using the IOMMU HW's PRI (Page Request Interface).
+  This queue object provides user space an FD to poll the page fault events and also to respond to those events.
+An EVENTQ_IOPF object must be created first to get a fault_id that could be then used to allocate an HWPT_NESTED via the IOMMU_HWPT_ALLOC command setting IOMMU_HWPT_FAULT_ID_VALID set in its flags field.

 - IOMMUFD_OBJ_VIOMMU, representing a slice of the physical IOMMU instance, passed to or shared with a VM.
 It may be some HW-accelerated virtualization features and some SW resources used by the VM.
 For examples: